Average Prices For Jewelry

 The information in this pamphlet is based upon our experience as piercers and current industry standards.
 We are not doctors, our suggestions whether written or verbal are not meant to be taken as medical advice.
 If you have a problem, you can call or come in.
 If you seek medical advice, keep in mind that he/she may be unfamiliar with the specific healing of body piercing.
 Please seek out a piercing friendly physician.

-Salt Water Soaks
+Salt Water Compressions